 Faculty Advisor and Advisement

 Faculty members advise students whose background, goals and objectives are compatible with their own research and funding.
 The SON PhD in Nursing Science Director matches the student with an advisor.
+The faculty member serving as advisor accepts responsibility for oversight of the student’s academic progress in the program.

+The PhD in Nursing Science Program will include a Faculty Advisor/Student Annual Review Period from March 1 - 31 of each year.
+The annual review is an opportunity for students to meet with their advisor to discuss their progress over the last academic year and plan their program of study for the next year.
+Due dates for annual review documentation are as follows:

+March 1 – Student submits annual report of academic progress in Project Concert.
+Students should include details on their academic progress, completion of required forms, awards and honors, conferences, presentations, publications, service activities, creative activities, funding activities, employment and job placement.

+March 1 – March 31: Faculty advisor meets with student to plan the student’s upcoming academic year’s coursework, scholarly goals, and program progression.

+March 31 - Faculty Advisor completes final reviews of student records and advisor sections (e.g., advising summary, rating of student progress, date of advising) in Project Concert, then PhD Director reviews and signs plan or returns to student and advisor for revision.

-The faculty member serving as advisor accepts responsibility for oversight of the student’s academic progress in the program.If during a student’s academic program, the advisor is unable or unwilling to continue as advisor, the student will discuss options for a new advisor with the SON PhD in Nursing Science Program Director the new advisor must be identified within 6 months for the student to be considered making satisfactory progress toward the degree.
+If during a student’s academic program, the advisor is unable or unwilling to continue as advisor, the student will discuss options for a new advisor with the SON PhD in Nursing Science Program Director the new advisor must be identified within 6 months for the student to be considered making satisfactory progress toward the degree.

 Students may also elect to switch to a different advisor at any time with the approval of the PhD in Nursing Science Program Director and with the consent of the new faculty advisor.
 Switching advisors does not change the deadlines for completing the requirements for a degree.